AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/pi-to-ocs-data-transfers/transfer-data-to-ocs.md

    The `AF Element Information` pane opens and displays details about AF element attributes.

 1. To view the paths of referenced AF elements, select the **Reference AF Elements** tab.

+1. (Optional) To view health messages for the selected AF element, select the **Health Events** tab.

 1. To view details for another AF element, deselect the currently selected element, and then select a different element in the transfer list.